yoghantara08/ABC-Jobs-Portal/README.md

 # ABC-Jobs-Portal
-Web application works similar to Linkedin created with Spring MVC, MySQL, and Bootstrap
+Web application works similar to Linkedin that allows user find a job and apply for job oppurtunities.
+User can register and login to the website, search another user, edit profile, change password, post a thread, comment thread post.
+The application also includes administration that has authority to manage the user data and also sending bulk email with email sender.

 ## Project Overview